COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Analysis

-We assumed a non-parametric star formation history (with age bins of $[0-50],[50-100],[100 -500]$ and $[500 - t_{\rm source}]$ Myr in look-back time).
-It is represented by a set of SFR$_{\rm ratio}$ values, which give the ratio of the star formation rates in adjacent bins, and $t_{\rm source}$ is the age of the universe in Myr at the redshift of the source (see \citealt{Leja_2017} and \citealt{Khullar.etal.2021} for examples of implementation.)
+We assumed a nonparametric star formation history (with age bins of $[0-50],[50-100],[100 -500]$ and $[500 - t_{\rm source}]$ Myr in look-back time).
+It is represented by a set of SFR$_{\rm ratio}$ values, which give the ratio of the SFRs in adjacent bins, and $t_{\rm source}$ is the age of the universe in megayears at the redshift of the source (see \citealt{Leja_2017} and \citealt{Khullar.etal.2021} for examples of implementation.)
 For example, for CJ0101, we have $t_{\rm source} = 1870$ Myr at $z=3.5$ assuming a \citet{Planck.etal.2020} cosmology.
-Throughout our entire analysis, we assume a Kroupa initial mass function (IMF) \citep{Kroupa.etal.2001}.
+Throughout our entire analysis, we assume a Kroupa initial mass function \citep{Kroupa.etal.2001}.
 In the fiducial model, we fitted for free parameters such as total stellar mass formed in the galaxy $\log_{10}(M_{*}/M_{\odot})$, dust attenuation $\tau_{\lambda,2}$ (diffuse dust optical depth), stellar metallicity $\log_{10}(Z/Z_{\odot})$, gas ionization parameter and gas-phase metallicity.
+Refer to Table \ref{table:sed_model} for a list of these parameters and related priors.

 For the five primary bright arcs photometered above, the $g$-band (or HSC $g$-band) photometry samples the Ly$\alpha$ line and/or Lyman forest.
 Since the emission and absorption of Ly$\alpha$ is complex and highly dependent on the gas geometry in the galaxies, the correlation between such processes and star-forming activity is not established in our sample galaxies \citep[e.g.,][]{calzetti1994, giavalisco1996, atek2008, sobral2019}.
 Hence, we chose to only use $rz$ photometry for the fiducial SED models.
 The dust extinction and metallicities have flat and liberal priors, roughly covering the range allowed by the spectral model libraries.
-Gas ionization parameter and gas-phase metallicity have TopHat priors of $[-4,-1.5]$ and $[-2,0.2]$.
+Gas ionization parameters and gas-phase metallicity have top-hat priors of $[-4,-1.5]$ and $[-2,0.2]$.
 We also included nebular continuum and line emission in our modeling process, while the line emission was turned off in the model spectrum.